About Us

 In 2018, Emma found her passion working in Paediatric Oncology Trials specifically focusing on Precision Medicine.
 She has continued to work and develop her career within the area ever since.
 She is currently the National Study Coordinator of the Precision Medicine for Children with Cancer (PRISM) study, The ASSET Study, and the Acute Leukaemia Registry.

-Joanne Chuah
+Joanne Chuah National Clinical Trials Officer

-Emma Robinson
+Emma Robinson National Clinical Trials Officer

 Emma started at KOALA in May, 2023.
 She comes from a background of research administration, having previously worked as a Research and Awards Officer.

 Emma has a Bachelor of Science with a major in Biomedical Science and enjoys working in a role that allows her to combine her science background with her administrative and organisational skills.
 She has a keen interest in the promotion of disease awareness and research funding, having lived with Crohn’s disease for over 20 years.
+Emma is a national study coordinator on the ZERO2 trial.

 Outside of work Emma enjoys swing dancing, vintage fashion, and aerial lyra.